Managed Endpoints API

 Response

-The API also sets the "Content-Type" HTTP response header to one of these values, depending on what you have configured: application/json, application/xml, text/plain.
+The API sets the Content-Type HTTP response header to one of the following values, depending on your configuration: application/json, application/xml, text/plain.

-Content-type header does not support HTML due to security reasons.
-It only supports JSON, XML and TEXT.
+The Content-Type header does not support HTML for security reasons.
+Only JSON, XML, and text are supported.

 The possible unsuccessful HTTP status codes are:

-400Invalid request body (for example, missing customer IDs, malformed JSON) or an error in the Jinja template code defined by the user.
+400Invalid request body (for example, missing customer IDs or malformed JSON), or an error in the Jinja template code.

 401Missing or invalid API key.